 You will be asked to sign release of information forms for your insurance carrier, primary care physician, psychiatrist, and therapist.
 These releases are required so we may communicate with your insurance carrier and with your health care providers outside McLean.

 Later in the process of your treatment, you will be asked to sign additional release of information forms in order for staff to speak with your family or friends.

-If you have been admitted, a staff member will accompany you to the inpatient unit in which you will be staying.
-If family or friends are present, they may go with you to the unit.
+If you have been admitted, a staff member will accompany you to the inpatient program in which you will be staying.
+If family or friends are present, they may go with you to the program.
 In some circumstances, they may be asked to wait until you are settled in your room.
 You will be assigned a clinical treatment team who will take care of you during your stay.

-If you are not admitted to a McLean inpatient unit, you may be referred to one of McLean’s residential or partial hospital (day) programs or to our outpatient services.
+If you are not admitted to a McLean inpatient program, you may be referred to one of McLean’s residential or partial hospital (day) programs or to our outpatient services.
 Alternatively, because of your treatment needs and/or your health insurance provider network, we may refer you to a community mental health provider.

 McLean has a limited supply of clean donated clothing available in many sizes for patients.
-Unit staff can assist you in contacting the clothing bank at 617.855.2118.
+Program staff can assist you in contacting the clothing bank at 617.855.2118.
 If you receive an item, it is yours to keep.